Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Mont Albert North recording a relatively average level of approval activity when compared to local markets analysed countrywide

-In FY-26, Mont Albert North has registered approximately $26.9 million in commercial approvals.
-Compared to Greater Melbourne, Mont Albert North has 15.0% less new development per person but ranks among the 69th percentile nationally.
-Recent construction comprises 56.0% detached houses and 44.0% medium and high-density housing.
+Compared to Greater Melbourne, Mont Albert North has 11.0% less new development per person but ranks in the 66th percentile nationally.
+Recent construction comprises 55.0% detached houses and 45.0% medium and high-density housing, offering varied price ranges from spacious family homes to compact options.
+The area currently has approximately 206 people per dwelling approval, indicating an expanding market.

-The location currently has approximately 192 people per dwelling approval.
-According to AreaSearch's latest quarterly estimate, Mont Albert North is projected to grow by 1,062 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+AreaSearch's latest quarterly estimate projects Mont Albert North to grow by 904 residents by 2041, with current construction levels expected to meet demand adequately and create favourable conditions for buyers while potentially enabling growth beyond current forecasts.

 Frequently Asked Questions - Development